Snowflake-Labs/sfquickstarts/site/sfguides/src/build-a-native-app-with-spcs/build-a-native-app-with-spcs.md

 ## Build and Upload Container Images
 Duration: 10
 ### Overview
 Now that we have a place in our Snowflake account to house our application code and images we need to build the images and push them to our Image Repository.
-We'll then upload our Native App files that detail how to install, setup and configure the Native App.
+We'll then upload our app files that detail how to install, setup and configure the Snowflake Native App.

 ### Step 5.1 - Get Image Repository URL
 The code for this Quickstart has shipped with a shell script called 'configuration.sh' that you will use to tell our build process where to upload our Images.
 The first step is to find our Image Repository URL which can be accomplished by running the following queries in your Snowflake account.